rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>by D.L.
 M.A.</CITE>
 >(*Comment*: The first two initials stand for the author's forename and surname; the second two initials stand for "Master of Arts.”)

-## 0.5.5 Omissions
+## 0.5.29-31 Omissions

-### 0.5.5.1 General rule
+### 0.5.29 Omissions: general rule

-Indicate omissions in a quoted note or transcribed element by using the mark of omission.
+<a name="0.5.29.1">0.5.29.1</a> Indicate omissions in a quoted note or transcribed element by using the mark of omission.
 When using the mark of omission, generally give it with a space on either side.

 >Example:
 ><CITE>Printed by Leon.
 Lichfield ... and are to be sold by the Widow Howell</CITE>